-- Math Circle Diaries, Year1: A complete Curriculum
+- Math Circle Diaries, Year 1: A Complete Curriculum

 - by Anna Burago

 Anna is a book author.
-Her book "A Year of a Mathematical Circle" is published by AMS (American Mathematical Society, “Mathematical Circles Library” series, 2013).
+Her book “Mathematical Circle Diaries, Year 1:Grades 5 to 7 ” is published by AMS (American Mathematical Society, “Mathematical Circles Library” series, 2013).
 The book contains a full set of materials (lessons and problem sets) for one year of a middle-school math circle teaching.

 Anna is involved in a lot of other extracurricular math activities.
 She is a regular speaker and participant of the MSRI (Mathematical Sciences Research Institute, Berkeley) math circle conferences.
 She is a lecturer at SIMUW (Summer Institute of Mathematics at the University of Washington).
 Anna taught Math Challenge and Math Stretch for Robinson Center for Young Scholars (UW).
 She is also a local Math Kangaroo Competition organizer.

 Luba Malkina got her Masters degree in Mathematics and Statistics from Saint-Petersburg State University, Russia.

 For several years, she was teaching math circles at Northwest Academy of Sciences.
 She has also been a coach of elementary and middle school math teams that successfully performed in various local and regional math contests.

 Luba developed an online interactive elementary school math curriculum for Reasoning Mind, Inc and worked for Perfection Learning, Inc, creating the electronic math textbooks for middle and high school students.
 Luba taught Summer Challenge and Summer Stretch courses at Robinson Center for Young Scholars at University of Washington.